 In his red sock and suspenders, the Reverend Max Copeland was easy to spot at local activities, which he attended and supported throughout his life in Marble Falls.
-The First Baptist Church of Marble Falls minister was such an avid Mustang fan that the stadium installed a red search among all the purple ones just for the man everyone knew as Brother Max.
+The First Baptist Church of Marble Falls minister was such an avid Mustang fan that the stadium installed a red seat among all the purple ones just for the man everyone knew as Brother Max.

-“Over the thirty-five years that he was around, he was what you would call a true legend,” said Larry Berkman, a longtime friend and member of the scholarship committee.
+“Over the decades that he was around, he was what you would call a true legend,” said Larry Berkman, a longtime friend and member of the scholarship committee.
 “He was not a legend in the paper and not in popularity, but in the way he lived his life, the way he treated others, the way he wanted everyone to know the Lord and be baptized.
 He led that kind of life.”

 Even after retiring as a full-time pastor, Brother Max continued to minister, despite his failing health over time.
 He visited hospitals and prayed with people who needed him, even strangers.
 If someone in a hospital waiting room looked like they needed help, Brother Max went with them and offered it.